CharlesB91/retro-bank/README.md

 - For my data model I decided to use the google sheets API to store the customer data and balance info.
 - I created functions to register the customers details and to verify the customers data when logging in.
 - I then created functions to display the main menu which would then route the customer to the various transaction’s functions - balance, deposit, withdrawal, how much can I borrow.
-Eventually then the customer is able to log out of the application and is returned to the welcome screen.
+Eventually when the user is finished with the application they can then log out which will return them to the home screen.

 ## Features